000744210/Ajax-Intercepter/README.md

 Tips
 -
 - Instead of manually writing the API url, have the domain group running and perform an action to activate the API.
 The API will be logged in the 'Found API' section.
-- When an api contains a dynamic url path.
+- When an API contains a dynamic url path.
 Use the * wildcard character to capture it.
 Example: api.example.com/searchid/5236 to api.example.com/searchid/*
 - If you want more control or automation of the modification you can use the programming interface to edit the request.